Microchip-MPLAB-Harmony/csp_apps_sam_9x7/apps/adc/adc_automatic_window_comparison/readme.md

 ### Setting up [SAM9X75-EB Evaluation Board]()

-#### Addtional hardware required

-- SD Card with FAT32 file system

-#### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_9x75_eb.X/build/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the SD card

 #### Setting up the board

-- SDMMC slot used for bootloading the application is SDMMC0 (J8)
 - Connect the DBGU0 J34 on board to the computer using a UART-FTDI cable (to enable debug com port)
 - Connect the USB port J28 on board to the computer using a micro USB cable (to power the board)
 - Use a jumper wire to connect Pin AN of mikroBUS (AD6 is mapped to Port Pin PA30) to 3.3 V or GND (OR Use Potentiometer to vary input voltage from GND to 3.3 V and vice-versa)